 The potential for unseasonably hot weather in May is demonstrated with weather forecasts from last year that regularly topped out above 95 degrees and 75% humidity.
 Days like like make May a little questionable in terms of weather, but if you’re looking at a summer vacation and it comes down to May versus June, July, or August, May is by far the safest option.
 So there’s that upside.

-May is the first month of the year that you can expect Typhoon Lagoon and Blizzard Beach water parks to be open consistently (the parks are frequently closed with unseasonable cold snaps), and you’ll also feel more compelled to use your resort hotel’s pool.
-In order to get your money’s worth if you’re staying at Yacht or Beach Club, you technically have to spend 22.7 hours per day in Stormalong Bay, so at least the hotter weather helps with that!
+While not technically weather, May is the first month of the year that you can get your money’s worth if you’re staying at Yacht or Beach Club.
+Technically, you have to spend 22.7 hours per day in Stormalong Bay (sorry, we don’t make the rules) to get appropriate bang for your buck, so at least the hotter weather helps with that!

-You can also expect to see the Epcot International Flower & Garden Festival; this annual event will run from March 6, 2019 until June 3, 2019.
+Throughout May, you can enjoy the Epcot International Flower & Garden Festival; this annual event will run for the entire month of May, likely ending in early July 2023.
 Flower & Garden Festival features marketplace food booths, gardening entertainment, and beautiful ambiance to Epcot.
 While it’s not for everyone, it’s one of my favorite events of the year at Walt Disney World…and I don’t even enjoy gardening.

 In terms of other attractions that will be closed during May, check the Walt Disney World Refurbishment Schedule.
 Just a heads up: that might be a bit deceptive in terms of actual construction work.
 There’s going to be a lot of ongoing construction throughout Walt Disney World, and will be for the next several years.